rajanthakulla/Portfolio-website/README.md

 3. Enable GitHub Pages in the repository settings.

 ## Contact
-For any inquiries, please contact me via [your email].
+For any inquiries, please contact me via rajan102805@gmail.com.